willfindlay/adaptivesec-F2020/journal/05-sept-29th.md

 In addition to generating the underlying policy language itself, WARDEN will facilitate the automatic creation of the policy files themselves through strong integration with the underlying eBPF enforcement engine.
+This would serve to maximize the transparency of the security system, hiding its details from non-expert users while providing acceptable security in practice.
 I also hope to provide interfaces for defining semantic aliases for the generated sequence-based rules.
 The key insight here is that sequences of security-sensitive operations can often be semantically understood at a higher level.
-For example, a `fork-execve` sequence might be more easily understood as `run_program`, while an `open_lseek_read_close` sequence might be understood as `peek_file` or something similar.
+For example, a `fork->execve` sequence might be more easily understood as `run_program`, while an `open->lseek->read->close` sequence might be understood as `peek_file` or something similar.
+These measures taken together should drastically increase policy expressiveness, auditability, and usability.

+I've set up a GitHub repository for this project, although only preliminary experimentation with statistics on sequences has been done so far: https://github.com/willfindlay/warden

 ## "A Sense of Self for Unix Processes" and "Automated Response Using System-Call Delays"